marshallflax/vision/AWS_Developer.md

 ## Virtual Private Cloud (VPC)

 - VPC (per Region), Subnet (per AZ) (public or private), Internet Gateway (used by public-subnet resources)
+  - For a given account, each region has a default VPC
   - Private subnets: NAT Gateway (AWS-managed) and NAT Instances (user-managed) -- both reside in public subnet
   - Up to 200 subnets per VPC
 - CIDR ("Classless Inter-Domain Routing")
   - Defines both VPC and subnets
     - Default VPC is `172.31.0.0/16` (part of RFC1918's `172.16.0.0/12`)
+      - Default subnets typically `172.31.0.0/20`, `172.31.16.0/20`, `172.31.32.0/20`, etc.
+      - Default VPC may be deleted (and then perhaps recreated)
       - VPCs may have one primary and four secondary IPv4 ranges (each between `/16` and `/28`) and one IPv6 range
+    - Your VPCs might be `10.xx.0.0/16`
+  - Default IPv4 subnets are `/20`
+    - IPv4 is mandatory for VPCs; IPv6 is optional.
-      - All IPv6 VPC blocks are `/56` and all IPv5 subnets are `/64`
+      - All IPv6 VPC blocks are `/56` and all IPv6 subnets are `/64`
-  - Default subnets are `/20`
+      - IPv6 addresses not supported by Amazon-provided DNS, AWS Site-to-Site VPN and customer gateways, NAT, and VPC endpoints.
   - `0.0.0.0/0` useful for opening to entire Internet
+  - _Five_ reserved IPs within a subnet (so a `/28` has 11 rather than 16)
+    - 0th -- Network address (router)
+    - 1st -- Reserved for VPC router
+    - 2nd -- Reserved for AWS-provided DNS
+    - 3rd -- Reserved for future AWS use
+    - Last -- Reserved for broadcast (but broadcast not allowed)
+- Security/Firewalls
   - Routing
     - Each VPC has a "local" router responsible for traffic between subnets
     - By default, all subnets may communicate
   - Security Groups
+    - Operates at the EC2 (actually ENI) granularity
     - Stateful -- always allows return traffic
+    - Default behavior is to block inbound and allow outbound
     - ALLOW rules only based on both IP addresses and security groups
     - Elastic Network Interface and EC2 instances
+    - Denial results in connection timeout.
   - Network ACL (NACL)
+    - Operates at the subnet granularity
     - Stateless
-  - ALLOW and DENY rules based only on IP addresses
+    - ALLOW and DENY rules based only on IP addresses.
+Lowest-number rule which matches wins.
     - Everything in the subnet
 - VPC Flow Logs, Subnet Flow Logs, Elastic Network Interface Flow Logs
   - Also Managed resources: ELB, ElastiCache, RDS, etc.
   - Can be stored in S3, CloudWatch Logs, Kinesis Data Firehose